MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/warehouse-manage-warehouse.md

 ---
-title: Warehouse Activities | Microsoft Docs
+title: Manage Warehouse Activities
-description: After goods are received and before goods are shipped, a series of internal warehouse activities take place to ensure an effective flow through the warehouse and to organize and maintain company inventories.
+description: After goods are received and before goods are shipped, a series of internal warehouse activities take place to ensure an effective flow through the warehouse.
 author: SorenGP
 ms.service: dynamics365-business-central
 ms.topic: conceptual